Overview

-In this section you will start by setting up a baseline configuration before using advanced techniques to tune the performance of network workloads.
+In this section, you establish a baseline configuration before applying advanced techniques to tune the performance of Tomcat-based network workloads on an Arm Neoverse bare-metal instance.

 Note